Generic Name: nalbuphine (NAL bue feen)

 Nalbuphine is more likely to cause breathing problems in older adults and people who are severely ill, malnourished, or otherwise debilitated.

-Although this medication is sometimes used during labor and delivery, nalbuphine can cause serious side effects in the newborn when the mother has received this medication shortly before childbirth.
-Effects of nalbuphine in the newborn may include breathing problems, a slow heart rate, a blue-colored appearance, and weak or limp muscles.
-If you receive this medication during labor and delivery, your caregivers will watch your baby closely for any serious side effects of nalbuphine.
+Although nalbuphine is sometimes used during labor and delivery, this medicine can cause breathing problems or life-threatening withdrawal symptoms in the newborn.
+If you receive nalbuphine during labor and delivery, your caregivers will watch your baby closely for any serious side effects of nalbuphine.
 These effects can usually be treated quickly in a hospital setting.

 Nalbuphine is injected under the skin, into a muscle, or into a vein through an IV.
 A healthcare provider will give you this injection.